codacy/codacy-spectral/README.md

 npm install
 npm run generateDocs
 ```

+# Heading 1

+### Heading 3

+We skipped out a 2nd level heading in this document

 ## Test changes to codacy-seed locally
 You may need to test changes that comes from our [codacy-engine-typescript-seed](https://github.com/codacy/codacy-engine-typescript-seed).